department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/2020-12-conversation-guide.md

 - How about an appointment for a yearly check up with your VA care team?
 - (If applicable) Or a private provider (dentist, optometrist) outside the VA?
 - How would you pay a VA health care bill, such as a copay?
-- How would you request travel pay from the VA for traveling to your health care appointments?
+- How would you request reimbursement from the VA for traveling to your health care appointments?
 - How would you update the dependents on your VA benefits?
 - How would you make updates to your health care benefits?

+## Branding and trust (5 minutes)
+Now I’d like to ask for your thoughts on My HealtheVet.
+(Confirm that participant has used My HealtheVet previously.
+If not, amend questions below to capture their first impressions while looking at a logged in account.)

+1. How would you describe My HealtheVet to a fellow Veteran?
+(Note if they mention MHV coordinators, newsletter or articles -- something outside the patient portal).
+2. What about “VA health care?”
+3. On a scale from 1-5, with 1 being very dissatisfied, and 5 being very satisfied, how satisfied are you with My HealtheVet?
+3.a.
+What makes you rate it a [their rating]?
+What would make it better?
+4. On a scale from 1-5, with 1 being very low, and 5 being very high, how would you rate your trust in My HealtheVet?
+4.a.
+What makes you rate it a [their rating]?
+What would make it better?
+5. If you have a question about your MHV account or something isn’t working, what do you do?
+6. Have you ever been in touch with a My HealtheVet Coordinator?
+7. How does My HealtheVet compare with other online health tools you’ve used?

 ## My HealtheVet patient portal (15 minutes)

-Now I’d like to ask for your feedback on My HealtheVet.
-(Confirm that participant has used My HealtheVet previously.
-If not, amend questions below to capture their first impressions.)
+Let's take a look at My HealtheVet together.

 Moderator will ask participant to share screen if not already, or show logged in My HealtheVet account. **(5 minutes)**

 1. What do you use this website for the most?
 2. What do you find the most valuable on this website?